MedleyHealth/TypeAssist/README.md

 Google Colab offers free GPU use with notebooks.
 It integrates nicely with Google Drive too.

 See all the notebooks for the Medley Health organization [here](https://colab.research.google.com/github/MedleyHealth/TypeAssist/).

+It's important to make sure no output from the code cells in the notebook is saved to Github or any other public location.
+To make sure Colab doesn't save this output, go to Edit > Notebook Settings and make sure the checkbox is ticked for "Omit code cell output when saving this notebook".